Skip to main content

 Jardiance alternatives

 Currently, per Ginn-Meadow and Dr. Gingerich, there is no generic version of Jardiance.
-However, there are other SGLT2 inhibitors—other drugs that have similar chemical structures and ways of acting in the body.
+However, there are other SGLT2 inhibitors—drugs with similar chemical structures and ways of acting in the body.

 Other SGLT2s include: